SAP-archive/teched2021-DEV161/exercises/exB/README.md

 # Exercise B - Create a Data Source
-In this exercise we will connect our app to the CAP-based service we depolyed in Part 1.
+In this exercise we will connect our AppGyver app to the CAP-based service we depolyed in Part 1.

 ## Excercise B.1 Add a Data Resource to our Application